 Does the 14-Day Rule Apply on All BLM Lands?

-It applies on most BLM Public Lands.
-Public Lands are what the BLM refers to as lands with no other special uses or designations.
-The lands have no signage, no kiosks, and no improvements of any kind.
+It applies on BLM “open lands”.
+Open lands are those that have no other specific designation.
+These lands have no signage, no kiosks, and no improvements of any kind.
 These are the lands that most boondockers think of when camping on BLM areas.

-Developed Recreation Areas – Most BLM developed areas, such as campgrounds and OHV areas, will post their maximum camping limits on a kiosk located at entrances.
-Quite often, they will use the same 14-Day rule.
+Developed Campgrounds– Most BLM developed campgrounds will post their maximum camping limits on a kiosk located at entrances.
+Quite often, they will use the same 14-Day rule, but will have much longer periods, such as a 60-day period, or a 90-day period, depending on how popular the campground is.

 Conservation Lands– BLM National Monuments are free to established their own maximum length of stay.
 However, most still end up adopting the standard the 14-Day rule.
 All BLM Wilderness Areas that we’ve visited to date use the same 14-Day rule.